omarmaher0/omarmaher0/README.md

 💬 Ask me about:
 - PySpark, SQL, Airflow, Kafka, MongoDB, AWS
-- Building real-time and batch processing systems
+- Building real-time and batch-processing systems

 💪 Fun Fact: When I’m not building data pipelines, I’m training at the gym or enjoying healthy food.